BelGoat/reposync/README.md

 # reposync
-Basic Docker image that provide repository download (for preservation of fixed repo image) It includes repo_downloader.sh that can work without the docker.
+Basic Docker image that provide repository download (for preservation of fixed repo image).

+It includes repo_downloader.sh that can work without the docker.

 The docker image helps you download the repo without the need to have a working OS of the same version

 **Highly Suggested:** use --rm flag - there is no need to preserve the container after the work.